No let-up in coronavirus deaths in Italy, new cases steady

 The daily tally of deaths in Lombardy, the worst-affected region, declined sharply, and new infections were also down for at least the third day running, suggesting the situation is improving there faster than elsewhere in the country.

-In neighboring Piedmont, on the other hand, the daily death toll of 105 was up sharply from the day before.
+In neighbouring Piedmont, on the other hand, the daily death toll of 105 was up sharply from the day before.

 Of those originally infected nationwide, 15,729 had fully recovered on Tuesday, compared to 14,620 the day before.
 There were 4,023 people in intensive care, up from a previous 3,981.